Aqidah: Athari theology

-For the Athari theology, the literal meaning of the Qur'an and especially the prophetic traditions have sole authority in matters of belief, as well as law, and to engage in rational disputation, even if one arrives at the truth, is absolutely forbidden.
+For the Athari theology, the apparent meaning of the Qur'an and especially the prophetic traditions have ultimate precedence in matters of belief, as well as law, and to engage in rational disputation, without textual evidence, is absolutely forbidden.
 Atharis engage in an amodal reading of the Qur'an, as opposed to one engaged in Ta'wil (metaphorical interpretation).
 They do not attempt to rationally conceptualize the meanings of the Qur'an and believe that the real meanings should be consigned to God alone (tafwid).
 This theology was taken from exegesis of the Qur'an and statements of the early Muslims and later codified by a number of scholars including Ahmad ibn Hanbal and Ibn Qudamah.
-There are different views whether Ath’ari creed should or should not be included as a Sunni school of aqidah.

-Shiʿi beliefs and practices
+Shia beliefs and practices

-Shiʿi Muslims hold that there are five articles of belief.
+Shiʿi Muslims are different as they hold that there are five articles of belief.
 Similar to the Sunnis, the Shiʿis do not believe in complete predestination, or complete free will.
 They believe that in human life there is both free will and predestination.